JJMingG/complete-javascript-course/README.md

 Section 2 of this course was just learning the basics of JavaScript.
 I'll be honest, I am one of the people that thought JavaScript would be like Java.
 I was pretty shocked to learn that JavaScript is very much like C++ and Python.
 Because of that, I've been able to grasp the lessons relatively easily since I knew most of the concepts.
 That doesn't take away from the fact that I am learning new things throughout the lessons.
 So far, I have learned a lot in this course and it has been pretty intriguing to me.
 I can't wait to learn more and start some big projects!

+###### After finishing section 3:

+Some of the information in this section were very similar to other languages I've learned.
+Scoping seemed pretty much exactly like C++.
+Hoisting however, was a new concept to me. 'this' was pretty much the same except some minute differences.